B1N1L/LearningPython/README.md

 # LearningPython
-This repository will have my Python learning codes and projects.
+This repository will have my Python learning codes and projects.<br>
 Binil